Police examine online videos, writings possibly linked to Minneapolis church shooting suspect - Local News 8

 Police examine online videos, writings possibly linked to Minneapolis church shooting suspect

-By Casey Tolan, Audrey Ash, Allison Gordon, Yahya Abou-Ghazala, John Miller, CNN
+By Casey Tolan, Audrey Ash, Allison Gordon, Yahya Abou-Ghazala, Rob Kuznia, John Miller, CNN

 (CNN) — Police are investigating online videos apparently posted by the shooter who killed two children and injured 17 other people at a Catholic church in Minneapolis on Wednesday, which describe an obsession with school shootings and show a rambling written statement and numerous guns painted with slurs, mass killers’ names and political messages.

-Note: Editor's note: EDITOR’S NOTE: This story was updated with additional details on the suspect.